kiaghods/LaTeX-NoteTaking-style-file/README.md

 Suggestions and contributions are welcome!
 Feel free to fork, submit pull requests, or open issues for any improvements or bug fixes.

 License
-kia.sty is distributed under the LaTeX Project Public License (LPPL).
-See LPPL.txt for more details.
+`kia.sty` is distributed under the LaTeX Project Public License (LPPL).
+See `LPPL-1-3c.tex` for more details.

 Contact
 For any questions or support, please contact Kia Ghods at kia.ghods@princeton.edu.